anishkumar28/react-concepts/README.md

 Context API allows data to be passed through a component tree without having to pass props manually at every level.
 This makes it easier to share data between components.
 It helps to prevent you from prop drilling.

+##How to Get Started with the Context API

+To start using the Context API in your applications, you'll need to follow a few simple steps:

 - Create a Context Object

 First, you need to create a context object using the createContext function from the 'react' library.
 This context object will hold the data that you want to share across your application.